atata-framework/atata.io/_includes/getting-started/installation/install-via-atata-templates.md

 }
 ```

-Further test fixture classes are recommended to inherit from `UITestFixture`,
+Further test suite classes are recommended to inherit from `AtataTestSuite`, or custom `TestSuite`,
-or just choose "Atata NUnit Test Fixture" item template in "Add New Item Window".
+or just choose "Atata NUnit Test Suite" item template in "Add New Item Window".

-#### Create Project Targeting Other .NET Version
+#### Create project targeting other .NET version

 1. Create a project using one of the project templates: "Atata NUnit Basic Test Project (.NET 8)", "Atata NUnit Advanced Test Project (.NET 8)".
 1. Open project `.csproj` file.